 - A good food mix & large storage bin to mix in

-- I use multiple types of food, paying attention to nutrition content
+- I use multiple types of food, paying attention to nutritional content

-- Baby wipes to spot clean the rats
+- Unscented baby wipes to spot clean your ratties

-- You don’t want to regularly bath them
+- You don’t want to regularly bathe them

 Shop around as much as you can to try to save some money.